What You Need To Know About Peloton’s Controversial Treadmill Recall

-Peloton has been in the news today, after the exercise equipment company announced that it was officially recalling its Tread+ and Tread treadmills.
+Peloton was in the news yesterday after the exercise equipment company announced that it was officially recalling its Tread+ and Tread treadmills.
 This decision was made after reports of numerous injuries involving the machine surfaced, including the death of a young child.
 In total, the U.S. Consumer Product Safety Commission (CPSC) said it had received 72 reports of adults, children, pets and objects being pulled under the rear of the treadmill.

 Peloton is being criticized for recalling the treadmills sooner.
 The CPSC released a statement regarding the death, and 39 other reports of children being "entrapped, pinned, and pulled under the rear roller of the product," in April 2020.
 The urgent warning stated that those with children at home should stop using their Tread+ treadmills, and said that those who continue to use the product should do so only in a locked room, to prevent children and pets from wandering nearby while the treadmill was in use.